bbglab/openvariant/docs/user_guide/cli.rst

 Cat command
 ############

 Concatenate parsed files on the standard output.
-For this options the parameters are the following ones:
+For these options the parameters are the following ones:

 * ``input_path`` - Input path.
 * ``-w,--where`` - Condition expression.